Are you selling your home which is a leasehold property?

 The second option is for you to buy the freehold.
 If there are other leaseholders, then you can club with them and buy the freehold together.

-This will attract more buyers as people are usually more interested in buying flats which comes with a share of the freehold because then they do not have to pay the ground rent and service charges.
+This will attract more buyers as people are usually more interested in buying flats with a share of the freehold because they do not have to pay the ground rent and service charges.
 This is a significant benefit.

-If you own the freeholder, you can decide yourself the provider you want to take care of maintenance and upkeep of the property.
+If you own the freehold, you can decide yourself the provider you want to take care of maintenance and upkeep of the property.

 Resolve the dispute

-Buyers will be cautious about investing in a property which has a dispute issue that will continue after they buy the property.
+Buyers will be cautious about investing in a property with a dispute issue that will continue after they buy the property.
 Therefore, you should consider amicably resolving the dispute.

 Service charge payments